helto4real/hassio/appdaemon/apps/readme.md

 ```

 Now I can trigger a welcome message on just arrived but it will not trigger if I was temporarily Just left and got Home again.
 You can easily customize the state names in globals.py
 ### Group functionality
 You will have to have your devices in a group.
 Recommed one gps, like owtracks or gpstracker, one bluetooth and one wifi like nmap.
 3 devices like this gives the best result imo.

 The logic is: If any of the devices is home the group is home and if none of the devices is home the group is away.

+### Tracking of gps coordinates
+The sensor will have the same tracking coordinates as the gps device in group.
+Make sure you only have one gps device!!!
 ## Cofigure in apps.yaml
 ```
 app_presence_tomas: